grodansparadis/vscp-doc-spec/level_i_events_over_level_ii.md

 # Level I events over level II

 A class in level II is classes described by a number between 512-65535.
 However classes between 512-1023 is a mirror of the level I classes.
-This space is called *level I classes over level ii* and is described here
+This space is called *level I classes over level ii* or *proxy events* and is described here

-Instead of writing numbere a class can be described as **CLASS2.level1.XXXX** indicate a specific (*XXXX* in this case) Level II class.
+Instead of writing numbers a class can be described as **CLASS2.level1.XXXX** indicate a specific (*XXXX* in this case) Level II class.
 Also the form **CLASS2.level1.XXXX=yy** can be seen where *yy* is the numerical form.

 This type of classes have the same data content as level I classes except that the data is shifted 16-bytes.
 The first 16 bytes are instead used for the destination GUID.
 This is typically the GUID for a specific node or a GUID for an interface on a node or at the [VSCP Daemon](https://docs.vscp.org/#vscpd).

+Naming events of this group **proxy events** is valid as the communication interface often act as a proxy.
+You talk to the interface and the interface do the actual talking to the device/node on your behalf.

 ----